 - Drink plenty of water to help break down the food in your stomach.
 Water assists with digestion. - Add fiber in your diet to help you pass stools and stay regular.
 Include bran, beans, apples, pears and prunes. - Caffeine can make you dehydrated so limit the amount, if necessary. - Walk and move around as much as tolerated.
 Exercise helps move digested food through your intestines and signals your body that it's time for a bowel movement.

 Postoperative Exercise Program

-The purpose of these exercises is to increase motion and strength in your operated knee.
-Apply cold to your knee after exercising to help with pain and swelling
+The purpose of these exercises is to increase motion and strength in your operated hip.

 Continue with hourly ankle pumps and glut sets